 - Store in an air-tight container.

 For my batch, I did add honey.
 I found it helped with the consistency.
 Vegans, you can easily add in sugar or maple syrup here.
 Or omit the sweetener altogether and add a bit more coconut oil.
 It is all up to your preference.
-I already want to create some funky homemade peanut butter flavours (I am thinking chocolate, or maple, or maybe matcha?!)
+I already want to create some funky homemade peanut butter flavors (I am thinking chocolate, or maple, or maybe matcha?!)

 I completely forgot to check how much my peanuts cost, but I will make sure to do that next time.
 Kraft peanut butter goes on sale here in Canada a couple of times a year, so it may or may not be worth it to make homemade peanut butter.
-I personally love the idea of making my own because it is your own flavour plus it is fun (and you are choosing what goes into it.)
+I personally love the idea of making my own because it is your own flavor plus it is fun (and you are choosing what goes into it.)